hapax/hapax.github.io/assets/chance.md

 And similarly, if I have a very large coin I can only drop, then I will need to randomly choose the initial conditions for tossing if I want the coin flip to be random.
-This defeats the purpose of the coin.
+This defeats the purpose of the coin!
+So, how does a deterministic process like throwing a coin generate an *effectively random* and *equiprobably* outcome?
+There are two main ingredients, as I see it: *chaos* and *jitter*.
+We'll focus on chaos first.

+Chaos

 ---